AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Experiment

-For training, we adopt nuScenesR$^2$-6K dataset.
-This dataset contains 6k image-trajectory sample pairs, each includes a front-view image and a 3-second trajectory planning with 0.5-second intervals.
+\textbf{Datasets.} For training, we adopt nuScenesR$^2$-6K dataset, which contains 6k image-trajectory sample pairs, each includes a front-view image and a 3-second trajectory planning with 0.5-second intervals.
 The Qwen2.5-VL-7B model is fine-tuned on these samples for SFT to establish foundational perception capabilities before RL.
-For evaluation, our mtehod is tested on nuScenes and Waymo datasets, both offering comprehensive autonomous driving data.
+For evaluation, our method is tested on nuScenes and Waymo datasets, both offering comprehensive autonomous driving data.
 The nuScenes dataset contains 1,000 urban driving scenes with six synchronized camera views to support planning tasks.
-The Waymo dataset includes 4,021 driving segments, capturing eight camera views and ego-vehicle trajectories.
+Waymo dataset includes 4,021 driving segments, capturing eight camera views and ego-vehicle trajectories.